MerryNguyen193/MerryNguyen193.github.io/_posts/2019-03-08-eight-post.md

 - No challenges in this project

 ## Future Work
 - Apply in future prototype.
-This is a useful tool for creating prototype and aimation.
+This is a useful tool for creating prototype and animation.
-- Continue exploring other features of Invision to creat advanced mockups
+- Continue exploring other features of Invision in order to create advanced mockups